YunYouJun/hexo-theme-yun/docs/en/guide/config.md

 JavaScript resource type description:

--`base`: must be loaded and executed in advance. -`async`: Asynchronous loading, executed immediately after loading. -`defer`: load the resource asynchronously, but execute it last.
+- `base`: must be loaded and executed in advance.
+- `async`: Asynchronous loading, executed immediately after loading.
+- `defer`: load the resource asynchronously, but execute it last.

 ```yaml
 head: